-If you hire a boat to sail the Athenian Riviera then you will be given instruction for what marina to meet at – there are many along the coastline although most will begin trips at the Piraeus end.
+If you hire a boat to sail the Athenian Riviera, you will be given instructions for what marina to meet at – there are many along the coastline, although most will begin trips at the Piraeus end.

-I found myself at the Mikrolimano Marina in Piraeus – a short taxi drive from the Faliro metro, which is one stop before Piraeus at the end of Line 1.
+I found myself at the Mikrolimano Marina in Piraeus – a short taxi drive from the Faliro metro, one stop before Piraeus at the end of Line 1.

 Sailing the Athens Riviera

-Hiring a private yacht charter, motorboat or sailboat on the Athens Riviera through Nautal isn’t only about short trips for a couple of hours.
+Hiring a private yacht charter, motorboat or sailboat on the Athens Riviera isn’t only about short trips for a couple of hours.

-You can set sail for an entire day, a long weekend or even customise a longer route with the help of your potential boat owner, whose knowledge may even include uninhabited islands to stop at or divulging their own, secret hotspots.
+Through Nautal, you can set sail for an entire day or a long weekend or customise a longer route with the help of your potential boat owner, whose knowledge may even include uninhabited islands to stop at or divulging their own secret hotspots.

 If you have the experience, you don’t necessarily have to hire the skipper, only their boat, but personally, that would detract from the relaxation aspect a little.

-By hiring a skipper, not only will you benefit from the experience of being within the haven of a lesser-known spot of the city, but also you’ll be aiding the local economy and helping the sailing community in tourism thrive.
+By hiring a skipper or joining a small (often two-man) crew on a group cruise, not only will you benefit from the experience of being within the haven of a lesser-known spot of the city, but also you’ll be aiding the local economy and helping the sailing community in tourism thrive.